guixiuqi/zMAP/README.md

 # Citation

-To cite the `zMAP` package in publications, please use
+To cite the `zMAP` package in publications, please cite

+zMAP toolset: model-based analysis of large-scale proteomic data via a variance stabilizing z-transformation